Facebook, Twitter, Instagram, Youtube…

 Hash it up!

-What hashtags do is expose your social media posts to people who might not necessarily be following your social media platforms.
+Hashtags expose your social media posts to people who might not necessarily be following your social media platforms.
 It’s good to take a little time to research the best hashtags for you to use in your social media posts as a personal trainer.

 And there are plenty to choose from.
 A word of warning, however.

-While you might think it is a good idea to include as many hashtags as possible to expose your brand to more and more people, it’s best to not clutter up your posts with too many.
+While you might think it is a good idea to include as many hashtags as possible to expose your brand to more and more people, it’s best not to clutter up your posts with too many.

 This really is the best way to help drive engagements through social media to your various platforms or even a landing page on your website.